aufflick/aufflick.github.io/_posts/2021-04-18-teaching-an-old-domain-a-new-blog.md

 excerpt_separator: <!--more-->
 ---

-# Teaching an old domain a new blog

 It's about 20 years, give or take, since I first launched a personal blog.
 If I recall correctly, I published my first post from a nondescript British Airways lounge in Heathrow airport, having just completed 20 hours of flying from Australia and waiting a few more hours for a flight to Denmark.
 The background image of the blog was inexplicably a picture of a Big Red chewing gum packet.

 <!--more-->